Chart Color Schemes

 Christie Downs features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households compose 57.5% of all households, including 17.8% couples with children, 19.6% couples without children, and 18.2% single parent families.
-Non-family households constitute the remaining 42.5%, with lone person households at 38.7% and group households comprising 4.1%.
+Family households constitute 57.5 percent of all households, including 17.8 percent couples with children, 19.6 percent couples without children, and 18.2 percent single parent families.
+Non-family households make up the remaining 42.5 percent, with lone person households at 38.7 percent and group households comprising 4.1 percent of the total.
 The median household size is 2.2 people, which is smaller than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households